School Closure Distance Learning Plans

 - Download Syllabus

 - Hello Claremont families!
-I am excited to be a part of the Claremont community this school year.
-I have been teaching in OUSD since 2009 but this is my first year at Claremont.
-I am looking forward to a productive and rewarding 6th grade math experience this year, as we work together in meeting the learning goals and needs of our students.
+I am excited to begin my second year of teaching sixth grade math here at Claremont.
+I am looking forward to a productive and rewarding experience this year, as we work together in meeting the learning goals and needs of our students as well as easing math anxiety!
 I graduated from the University Of California, Berkeley with a B.S. in Anthropology and a minor Ethnic Studies.

 - “Education is the most powerful weapon which you can use to change the world”-Nelson Mandela